nicolasbuitragob/nicolasbuitragob/README.md

 ### Hi there 👋

-#### My name is Nicolas Buitrago.
+My name is Nicolas Buitrago.
 I am an environmental engineer focusing on data science and machine learning

+Cycling is my second passion.
+Data science for social good is the first.

+Recently I joined as a Junior machine learning engineer in Omdena My first project as an omdena collaborator is
 <!--
 **nicolasbuitragob/nicolasbuitragob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.